Stochastic Finite Volume Approximation with Clustering in the Parameter Space for the Forward Uncertainty Quantification of Differential Equations with Random Parameters: Acknowledgements

 \section{Acknowledgements}

-The research is supported by the Natural Science Foundation of Shandong Province (No. ZR2021QE105, No. ZR2024MA057), the Natural Science Foundation of Jiangsu Province (No. BK20220272), Qingdao Science and Technology Bureau (23-1-2-qljh-3-gx) and the Future Plan for Young Scholars of Shandong University.
-Na Ou acknowledges the support of Chinese NSF 11901060, Hunan Provincial Natural Science Foundation of China 2021JJ40557.
+The research is supported by the Natural Science Foundation of Shandong Province (No. ZR2024MA057), the Natural Science Foundation of Jiangsu Province (No. BK20220272), Qingdao Science and Technology Bureau (23-1-2-qljh-3-gx), the Fundamental Research Funds for the Central Universities and the Future Plan for Young Scholars of Shandong University.